dimitar-grigorov/DelphiBoostPack/README.md

 -   **Local Constants**: Prefix local constants with `lc`, e.g., `lcMaxSize`, `lcFilePath`.
 -   **Global Constants**: Global constants must start with `gc`, e.g., `gcAppName`, `gcVersion`.
 -   **Class Prefix**: Most classes within the repository must have the prefix `Tbp` (from Boost Pack), indicating their belonging to the DelphiBoostPack collection, e.g., `TbpCustomList`, `TbpDatabaseConnector`.
--   **Unit Naming**: All unit names must end with the word "Unit" to clearly indicate their content and purpose.
-It is recommended that one unit contains only one class to maintain clarity and ease of maintenance.
-For instance, the class `TbpIntegerList` should be located in the unit named `bpIntegerListUnit.pas`.
+-   **Unit Naming**: It is recommended that one unit contains only one class to maintain clarity and ease of maintenance.
+For instance, the class `TbpIntegerList` should be located in the unit named `bpIntegerList.pas`.

 By following these guidelines, we ensure that the codebase remains organized, intuitive, and accessible to contributors and users alike.